 Jurgens and Rapmund supplied some solid artwork.
 I loved the art during Animal Man’s scene when he gains the powers of the Sun-Eater.
 Well done.

-I think in this case, the writers have mistaken a shocking twist ending for a good ending.
-My issues are that Osiris’s death served no purpose.
+I think, in this case, the writers have mistaken a shocking twist ending for a good ending.
+My issue is that Osiris’s death served no purpose.
 And I firmly believe that if a writer is going to kill off a character then that death must absolutely serve a purpose.
-Now, we have been given deaths of two main characters in 52 in back to back issues.
+Now, we have been given the deaths of two main characters in 52 in back-to-back issues.
 And I feel that both deaths lacked any purpose or point.

 Killing a character just for shock value is lazy writing.
 It is easy to just off a character in a shocking fashion.
 However, it is hard to develop a character into an interesting character and to figure out something intriguing to do with that character.
 It is also tough to write a death that has a purpose or point.
 I just get the feeling that the writers went the lazy route with Osiris’s death.

-And what in the hell happened to this new shiny happy more positive DC Universe that Didio was yapping about at the end of Infinite Crisis.
-How, DC was going to get away from the dark tone that had become more and more prevalent.
+And what in the hell happened to this new shiny happy more positive DC Universe that Didio was yapping about at the end of Infinite Crisis?
+How, DC was going to get away from the dark tone that had become more and more prevalent?
 I find this new DC Universe more bloody and violent than the DC Universe prior to Infinite Crisis.
-I mean, did we really need a one page splash shot and then three more gory panels of Sobek eating a naked Osiris?
+I mean, did we really need a one-page splash shot and then three more gory panels of Sobek eating a naked Osiris?
 Sometimes less is more.
-And look at the level of gore in other DC comics like the JSA where Johns is mowing down characters in brutal fashion.
+And look at the level of gore in other DC comics like the JSA where Johns is mowing down characters in a brutal fashion.